 -The sand has been changed to wood chips in both play areas

 -The toddler section is now completely fenced AND gated

--In the toddler section a small sand area was added complete with some spring riders and a little sand table
+-In the toddler section a small sand area was added complete with some new spring riders and a little sand table

 -There’s some shrubbery